tannewt/wa-law.org/bill/2021-22/hb/1578/1/README.md

     xx.
 "Useable marijuana" means dried marijuana flowers.
 The term "useable marijuana" does not include either marijuana-infused products or marijuana concentrates.

     yy.
 "Youth access" means the level of interest persons under the age of twenty-one may have in a vapor product, as well as the degree to which the product is available or appealing to such persons, and the likelihood of initiation, use, or addiction by adolescents and young adults.

+## Section 10
+> This section adds a new section to an existing chapter [69.50](/rcw/69_food_drugs_cosmetics_and_poisons/69.50_uniform_controlled_substances_act.md).
+Here is the [modified chapter](rcw/69_food_drugs_cosmetics_and_poisons/69.50_uniform_controlled_substances_act.md) for context.

+The health care authority must review the personal use amounts established in RCW 69.50.101(kk) and shall submit reports to the governor and the legislature with any recommended adjustments to the established personal use amounts and any recommendations for establishing additional personal use amounts of controlled substances, counterfeit substances, and legend drugs for which there is routine nonmedical and nonprescribed use.
+Reports must be submitted on an annual basis by December 1st, with the first report due on December 1, 2021.

 ## Section 11